 The flu vaccine for children is given as a single dose of nasal spray squirted up each nostril.
 Not only is it needle-free (a big advantage for children), but the nasal spray works even better than the injected flu vaccine.

 It’s quick and painless and will mean your child is less likely to become ill if they come into contact with the flu virus.
+The nasal spray is a porcine-containing product.
+If parents have concerns, they should speak to a trusted religious leader.
+Children who can't have the nasal spray for medical or faith reasons can request an injected flu vaccine instead.
 If you need further information on the nasal spray flu vaccine, please contact your GP.

 CHANGES IN YOUR CHILD'S HEALTH

 Please notify the school if there are any changes to your child's health eg. if they develop an allergy or are diagnosed with new or developing medical condition of which we should be aware.